sap-tutorials/Tutorials/tutorials/cloudsdk-js-odata-batch-changeset/cloudsdk-js-odata-batch-changeset.md

 ```
 Replace the `url` with your system info.

-Then open the `application.ts`, add the router definition and the missing import.
+Open the `application.ts`, add the router definition and the missing import.

 ```JavaScript
 ...